Reviewing Vertex Pharmaceuticals Incorporated (VRTX)'s and Krystal Biotech Inc. (NASDAQ:KRYS)'s results | New Business Observer

 Liquidity

-The current Quick Ratio of Vertex Pharmaceuticals Incorporated is 3.7 while its Current Ratio is 3.8.
-Meanwhile, Krystal Biotech Inc. has a Current Ratio of 33.3 while its Quick Ratio is 33.3.
-Krystal Biotech Inc. is better positioned to pay off its short-term and long-term debts than Vertex Pharmaceuticals Incorporated.
+The Current Ratio of Vertex Pharmaceuticals Incorporated is 3.8 while its Quick Ratio stands at 3.7.
+The Current Ratio of rival Krystal Biotech Inc. is 33.3 and its Quick Ratio is has 33.3.
+Krystal Biotech Inc. is better equipped to clear short and long-term obligations than Vertex Pharmaceuticals Incorporated.

-Recommendations and Ratings for Vertex Pharmaceuticals Incorporated and Krystal Biotech Inc. can be find in next table.
+The following table shown below contains the ratings and recommendations for Vertex Pharmaceuticals Incorporated and Krystal Biotech Inc.

 |Sell Ratings